-As described in the Financial Accounting Standards Board ("FASB") Staff Position No. AAG INV-1 and SOP 94-4-1 ("FSP"), "Reporting of Fully Benefit-Responsive Investment Contracts Held by Certain Investment Companies Subject to the AICPA Investment Company Guide and Defined-Contribution Health and Welfare and Pension Plans," investment contracts held by a defined contribution plan are required to be reported at fair value.
+The accounting literature requires investment contracts held by a defined contribution plan to be reported at fair value.
 However, contract value (cost plus accrued interest) is the relevant measurement attribute for that portion of the net assets available for benefits of a defined contribution plan attributable to fully benefit-responsive investment contracts because contract value is the amount that participants would receive if they were to initiate permitted transactions under the terms of the Plan.
-As required by the FSP, the statement of net assets available for benefits presents the fair value of the investment contracts as well as the adjustment of the fully benefit-responsive investment contracts from fair value to contract value.
+Therefore, the statement of net assets available for benefits presents the fair value of the investment contracts as well as the adjustment of the fully benefit-responsive investment contracts from fair value to contract value.
 The statement of changes in net assets available for benefits is prepared on a contract value basis.

-The Plan invests in investments contracts through The Merrill Lynch Retirement Preservation Trust Fund which a common trust fund that primarily invests in guaranteed investments contracts ("GICs") and synthetic GICs and is presented at fair value as well as the adjustment from fair value to contract value.
+The Plan invests in investment contracts through The Merrill Lynch Retirement Preservation Trust Fund which is a common trust fund that primarily invests in guaranteed investments contracts ("GICs") and synthetic GICs and is presented at fair value as well as the adjustment from fair value to contract value.